-Product names GOODS/PRODUCT DESCRIPTION CN Codes Pads made primarily of non-woven textiles, but further worked Pads made primarily of non-woven textiles, but further worked into other forms, e.g. hemmed pads or pads assembled into multiple layers, also made-up non-woven pads for hospital beds ex 63079098 40 Articles of a kind used for surgical, medical or hygienic purposes, not put up for retail sale Paper bed sheets ex 481890 41 Laboratory, hygienic or Laboratory, hygienic or pharmaceutical glassware, ex 70171000 pharmaceutical glassware whether or not graduated or calibrated ex 70172000 ex 70179000 Laboratory, hygienic or pharmaceutical articles of plastics Laboratory, hygienic or pharmaceutical articles of plastics ex 39269097 42 Flowmeter, Thorpe tube for oxygen 0-15L/min ports, a regulator, a valve and a clear tapered measuring tube.
-It is suitable for connection with various medical gas sources, such as centralized system, cylinders, 90268020 90268080 90261021 90261081 43 Colorimetric end tidal CO2 detector Sizes compatible with child and adult endotracheal tube.
+Product names GOODS/PRODUCT DESCRIPTION CN Codes Pads made primarily of non-woven textiles, but further worked Pads made primarily of non-woven textiles, but further worked into other forms, e.g. hemmed pads or pads assembled into multiple layers, also made-up non-woven pads for hospital beds ex 63079098 40 Articles of a kind used for surgical, medical or hygienic purposes, not put up for retail sale Paper bed sheets ex 481890 41 Laboratory, hygienic or ex 70171000 pharmaceutical glassware ex 70172000 ex 70179000 Laboratory, hygienic or pharmaceutical articles of plastics Laboratory, hygienic or pharmaceutical articles of plastics ex 39269097 42 Flowmeter, Thorpe tube for oxygen Flowmeter, Thorpe tube for oxygen 0-15L/min The Thorpe tube flowmeter is composed of inlet and outlet ports, a regulator, a valve and a clear tapered measuring tube.
+It is suitable for connection with various medical gas sources, such as centralized system, cylinders, concentrators or compressors.
+Standard (absolute, non-compensated) and pressure-compensated flowmeter versions, suitable for specific flow ranges.
+90268020 0-15L/min 90268080 90261021 90261081 43 Colorimetric end tidal CO2 detector Sizes compatible with child and adult endotracheal tube.
 Single use.
 902789 44 X-Ray film or plates Flat, Sensitised and unexposed 37011000 In rolls, Sensitised and unexposed 37021000 45 Decontamination / sanitizing tunnels or chambers Portable decontamination chambers consisting of a tent fitted with spraying equipment or walk-in or walk-through spraying chambers designed to wash down people in order for decontamination or sterilisation purposes ex 84248970